rizz-zone/local-first/src/exports/entrypoints/README.md

    })
    ```

-   The bottom syntax is strongly preferred in Vite (and is the only type of syntax that would allow us to prefer `SharedWorker` and fall back to to `Worker` [when we need to on Android Chromium](https://caniuse.com/mdn-api_sharedworker)), but it cannot simply import an entrypoint from an NPM package.
+   The bottom syntax is strongly preferred in Vite (and is the only type of syntax that would allow us to prefer `SharedWorker` and fall back to `Worker` [when we need to on Android Chromium](https://caniuse.com/mdn-api_sharedworker)), but it cannot simply import an entrypoint from an NPM package.